 This would be the same in an F1 engine, if it wasn’t for those aforementioned additives.
 These additives can provide a host of benefits, namely boosting combustion and delaying ignition within the chamber.

 This has the effect of timing the ignition so that all of the fuel/air mixture detonates at the same time and when it does detonate it does so more powerfully - providing a significant power boost that effectively raises the octane level of the fuel mixture.

 There’s a number of ways of getting this oil mix into the combustion chamber, but due to the secretive nature of the technology involved not all of them are known.

 One method understood is the addition of second set of injectors at the bottom of the cylinders - below the pistons and just above the crank shaft – which sprays a mist of oil onto the underside of the pistons.

 When timed correctly on the down stroke, the increasing pressure in the crankcase will force the oil vapour through the oil ring grooves.
 Usually these grooves are positioned under the oil ring so they can fulfil their job of collecting the excess oil gathered by the oil ring and channel it back down into the crankcase.
 However if you modify the number and shape of these channels, and reposition them higher up in the ring seat, you can turn the oil ring into a valve of sorts and control the flow rate of oil allowing it to enter the chamber.

 All of this works together to achieve a noticeable increase in performance by circumventing fuel limits and additive restrictions - hence the debate on whether it was within the rules or not.

 For you average car this isn’t necessary at all.
 You don’t have a fuel limit or a restriction on what additives can be added to your tank and so circumventing these isn’t needed, and neither is burning oil.
-If your engine starts smoking excessively from oil making its way into the combustion chamber and being it burnt, it's still very likely you have a problem that needs fixing.
+If your engine starts smoking excessively from oil making its way into the combustion chamber and being burnt, it's still very likely you have a problem that needs fixing.